keithalewis/math/prob.md

 Probability theory originated with games of chance.
 One way to interpret this is "How much money would you wager on an outcome involving rolling dice or selecting cards from a deck?"
-Probability theory can also be used to figure out if the dice are weighted or the cards are marked.

 __Exercise__. _Show $P(E\cup F) \le P(E) + P(F)$
 for any events $E$ and $F$ when $P$ is a probability measure_.